 The Berlin Independent Film Festival (BIFF) is the industry’s annual ode to indie cinema.
 Taking place over the same period as Berlinale, BIFF operates as a melting pot for first-time filmmakers and low-budget movies; it’s a platform, celebration and crucial business hub and lively marketplace.

-As BIFF 2017 continues to revel in the wild, eclectic nature of its annual programme, the Babylon Cinema will play host to another year of directors continuing to do wonderful things with minimal budgets.
+As BIFF 2017 continues to revel in the wild, eclectic nature of the annual programme – curated by director Jim Devaux and deputy director Claudine Biswas-MacKenzie – the Babylon Cinema will play host to another year of filmmakers doing wonderful things with minimal budgets.
 For indie diehards, there isn’t a more important date in the calendar.
 BIFF’s commitment to providing a platform for independent filmmaking is matched only by its devotion to finding them a place in the modern market.

 As the festival draws to a close, we’ve rounded up the films we think deserve more than a watch.